Environmental Protection Agency (EPA).

 5. Determination of safety.
 Based on these risk assessments, EPA concludes that there is a reasonable certainty that no harm will result to the general population, or to infants and children from aggregate exposure to prothioconazole residues.

 IV.
 Other Considerations

 A. Analytical Enforcement Methodology

-Adequate liquid chromatography methods with tandem mass spectrometry detection (LC/MS/MS) methods are available for enforcing prothioconazole tolerances in crop and livestock commodities.
+Adequate liquid chromatography with tandem mass spectrometry (LC/MS/MS) methods are available for enforcing prothioconazole tolerances in crop and livestock commodities.